MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/README.md

 Align `Priorities`.
 A third person must be able to tell your `Priorities` based on how you spend your time.
-"Rebalance your time portfolio."
+Rebalance your time portfolio.
 Shed activities.

 What could you want?
 Goal setting prompts:
-* "What would you attempt if you knew could not fail?"
+* What would you attempt if you knew could not fail?
-* "What would you do if money was unnecessary?"
+* What would you do if money was unnecessary?
-* "What do you want you obituary to say?"
+* What do you want you obituary to say?
-* "If you were the last person of Earth, what would you do?"
+* If you were the last person of Earth, what would you do?
-* "If you were an outsider what advice would you give yourself?"
+* If you were an outsider what advice would you give yourself?

 Whittle down the list of wants with:
 * `Opportunity cost`